porres/completion-plugin/README.md

 * **Does it run on Vanilla?** Yes.
 It is a Tk/Tcl pluging made to run in Vanilla.
 * **What about Purr Data?** Purr Data uses [nw.js](https://nwjs.io/) for it's GUI.
 So this pluging doesn't work in Purr Data.
 But if you're on windows you can use [PD AutoComplete Script](https://github.com/HenriAugusto/PD-AutoComplete-Script)

-Here is a link to the [old repo](https://github.com/gusano/completion-plugin).
+Here is a link to the [original repo by Yvan Volochine](https://github.com/gusano/completion-plugin).

 ## Screenshot